ratson/cordova-plugin-admob-free/README.md

 Help with documentation is always appreciated and can be done via pull requests.

 Read [Contributing Guide](https://ratson.github.io/cordova-plugin-admob-free/manual/tutorial.html#contributing-guide) to learn how to contribute.

+### Ionic Support

+While the Ionic community have provided [an Ionic Native Plugin](https://ionicframework.com/docs/native/admob-free/), plugin users need more examples and tutorials.

+As I ([@ratson](https://github.com/ratson)) don't use Ionic myself, it would be great if some experienced Ionic developers could help answering questions or come up with more examples.
+HELP WANTED HERE.

 ## Credits